zama-ai/concrete/docs/dev/compilation/FHEDialect.md

 Subtract an encrypted integer from an encrypted integer

-Subtract an encrypted integer from an encrypted integer.
 The encrypted integers and the result must have the same width and the same signedness.

 Example: